elmerdotdev/ciccc-web-1-lab-1-html-css/README.md

-# HTML CSS Exercise 1
+# Web Dev 1 - Lab Day 1

+## Instructions

-Try to create the screenshot by applying different CSS properties to the HTML elements.
-Use the provided style.css file.
+Recreate the `result.png` screenshot by applying different CSS properties to the HTML elements.
+Use the provided `style.css` file.
 Do NOT modify the HTML code.

+Once you are done, commit and push your changes.